MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 ---

+##Step 4:

+Send Public Key to Us With [Telegram](https://t.me/Tarantula_support_bot)

+And Wait for Activation .
+After Message Activation your Key Go to STEP 5 .

+---

-##Step 4: Test Your SSH Connection to GitHub
+##Step 5: Test Your SSH Connection to GitHub

 To verify that everything is set up correctly, run the following command in Git Bash: